I1820/mia.py/README.md

 ## Introduction
 ![I1820-Plug Architecture](http://aolab.github.io/documentation/architecture/I1820-Plug.jpg)

-Improved 18.20 Raspberry Pi Plugin
+Improved 18.20 Raspberry Pi Plugin.
+You can use it in order to create I1820 Applications for your IoT environment :)